ralllph/score-settle/README.md

-Score settle is a soccer appp that enable you compare player statistics from different leagues.
+Score settle is a soccer app that enable you compare player statistics from different leagues.

 Key features: